 Our next step is to put these theories to the test, always with an eye to where our framework break down and why.

 We welcome intellectually rigorous questioning of the ideas presented here; such a discussion would be a gift to the CrossFit Community.
 Please post comments and questions below.

-Jon Gilson is the owner of Again Faster and a member of the CrossFit L1 Seminar Staff.
+Jon Gilson is the founder of Again Faster and former member of CrossFit’s Level I Seminar staff.
 He once got choked out by Kyle Maynard, a man with no elbows, wrists, knees, or ankles.
 He believes that “disability” is a relative term.

 This article was written with the help of Ben Davis, head coach at No Excuses CrossFit.

 Photography from the 2011 Again Faster Adaptive Summit courtesy of David Foster.